TICsonomics/Deployment/README.md

 The world of cryptocurrency is highly volatile, with prices fluctuating wildly within a matter of hours.
 To be successful in this space, traders must have a deep understanding of the behavior of each cryptocurrency they are trading.
 This is where data analysis comes in - by analyzing large amounts of historical data, we can identify patterns and trends that may not be visible through simple observation.

-We have chosen to focus on several key indices, including: IRS, Pivot Point, Fibonacci retracement, EMA, and stochastic oscillator, as these indices have proven to be effective in predicting market trends and making informed trading decisions.
-By calculating these indices for various cryptocurrencies, we can identify potential entry and exit points for trades, and make more profitable trading decisions.

 In this project, we created a system that processes historical data  of the behavior of the XRP cryptocurrency price and then sends it to our website.
 The project is divided into 5 phases, each with its own objectives and challenges.